ibnuda/fpmortals/manuscript/complete.md

     stars <- T.getStars(user)
   } yield stars
 ~~~~~~~~

-However adding a `MonadPlus` requirement can cause problems downstream if the
-context does not have one.
-The solution is to either change the context of the
-program to `MaybeT[F, ?]` (lifting the `Monad[F]` into a `MonadPlus`), or to
-explicitly use `MaybeT` in the return type, at the cost of slightly more code:

 Namun, dengan menambahkan persyaratan `MonadPlus`, akan muncul permasalah
 bila konteks hilir tidak mempunyai instans monad tersebut.
 Solusi yang bisa